licyambrose/CreditCardDefault/PROBLEM_STATEMENT.md

 1. **For categorical features**, I'll examine the unique values and their frequencies.
 2. **For numerical features**, I'll look at their distributions using histograms.
 - **Correlation Analysis**: Investigate relationships between features and the target variable, 'default.payment.next.month'.

+#### Data preparation
+After our initial exploration and fine-tuning of the business understanding, it is time to construct our final dataset prior to modeling.
+Here, we want to make sure to handle any integrity issues and cleaning, the engineering of new features, any transformations that we believe should happen (scaling, logarithms, normalization, etc.), and general preparation for modeling with sklearn.
+- Drop ID column as it is not needed for prediction.
+- For Education, 1=graduate school, 2=university, 3=high school, 4=others.
+Values 0, 5, and 6 are not documented and can be grouped into 'others' (4).
+- For Marital Status, 1=married, 2=single, 3=others.
+The value 0 is not documented and can be grouped into 'others' (3).
+- Rename the column titles for readability
+- Verify the unique values after cleaning.
+- Save the cleaned data to a new CSV file(credit_card_cleaned.csv).
+- Load the cleaned data to verify null values, number of columns and rows.